lw3266/ECE-4563-Final-Project/README.md

   - **Best accuracy:** **83.28%** for `C=1`, `C=10`, and `C=100`.
 - Convergence issues arose for large `C` values, as indicated by warnings to increase `max_iter` or scale the data.

+In summary, while all three approaches provided similar levels of accuracy, the Neural Network demonstrated a higher tendency to overfit, SVM's performance depended heavily on kernel choice, and Logistic Regression faced computational challenges with high regularization.
+The overall comparable results suggest that the choice between these models may depend more on specific dataset characteristics and computational constraints rather than raw performance.